FrancescoXX/free-Web3-resources/README.md

 ## DAO Communities

 - [Buildspace](https://buildspace.so/) Onboarding devs to web3.
-Start building cool stuff right now, earn NFTs, access secret opportunities in crypto.
+Start building cool stuff right now, earn NFTs, and access secret opportunities in crypto.
-- [Cadena](https://cadena.dev/) - Build smart contracts, dapps, on multiple chains with a community and earn a Cadena NFT Certificate.
+- [Cadena](https://cadena.dev/) - Build smart contracts, and dapps, on multiple chains with a community and earn a Cadena NFT Certificate.
 - [Developer DAO](https://developerdao.notion.site/Getting-Started-with-Developer-DAO-2bddd332c51a4957b0b83f60f9fa4ebe) Build web3 with friends.
-New membership is officially open.
+The new membership is officially open.
 - [LearnWeb3DAO](https://www.learnweb3.io/) Curious about Web3 as a developer?
-Wonder what are NFTs, DAOs, DeFi, and Smart Contracts?
-This is the place for you!.
+Wonder what are NFTs, DAOs, Defi, and Smart Contracts?
+This is the place for you!
 - [Web3 University](https://www.web3.university/) Teaching Web3 to 20k+ developers worldwide.
 - [WebXDAO](https://bio.link/webxdao) An Open Source Community that focuses on decentralized applications, web 3, and blockchain technologies 🚀
 - [LabsLumos](https://twitter.com/LabsLumos) Global Web3 community